Ketamine and Alcohol: The Honest Answer From Your Doctor

 Why no alcohol the 24 hours after

 Alcohol is a neurotoxin.
-Not in a dramatic, everything-is-poison sense — in a specific sense, which is that alcohol reduces BDNF (brain-derived neurotrophic factor), the exact protein that ketamine is trying to boost to drive the antidepressant effect.
+Not in a dramatic, everything-is-poison sense, but in a specific sense: alcohol reduces BDNF (brain-derived neurotrophic factor), the exact protein that ketamine is trying to boost to drive the antidepressant effect.
 Drinking in the 24 hours after a session directly interferes with the mechanism you paid for.

 A patient who drinks three glasses of wine the night of a session will get less antidepressant benefit than a patient who does not.
 It is that simple.
 The session still "worked" in the sense that you had the experience, but the downstream effect is reduced.